Night watch

 acres of ponds and fields and school lunch

-scraps.
+remnants.
 Tonight I ride my bike in the early dark

 looking for her black roving shape.
 Four fathers are